 With this week being the opening week, the gangs have been tentatively finding their feet and probing other gangs for weakness.

 Only two gangs saw their Turf Size increase – 16th Law and Calorie Crooks, but what really matters is their Gang Reputation.
 Here’s a look at the leaderboard so far:

 Jett – Leader of the Sarin Sirens (RIP)

-Special mention for our first Fashion Corner is the exquisite Jett from the Sarin Sirens, painted by Lawrence Williams of Hobgoblin3D.
+Special mention for our first Fashion Corner is the exquisite Jett from the Sarin Sirens, painted by Catherine Williams of Hobgoblin3D.
 The contrast of armour and hair is just wonderful.
 Shame her skin tone hasn’t changed much now she’s died…

 Juve of the week